JeremyRand/virt-gtk/README.md

 Much of this shittiness seems to be due to Red Hat engineers smoking crack and deciding that "let's pipe the entire VM's framebuffer through a SPICE Unix socket instead of just using shared memory" was a good idea.
 (I've been told that there were probably other drugs and corresponding bad decisions involved in the shittiness too.)

 And that's where virt-gtk comes in.
 With virt-gtk, you can run an existing VM (created in virt-manager) using standard QEMU with the standard GTK GUI (no SPICE).
-It's much less laggy than virt-manager, audio works fine, and you can search for VM's with whatever search functionality your file manager (e.g. Dolphin) has.
+It's much less laggy than virt-manager, audio works fine, and VM's show up in your desktop launcher where you can easily search for them.

 ## But what's the catch?